Llyn y Fan Fach & Llyn y Fan Fawr: A Car Parking & Circular Walk Route Guide

 Llyn y Fan Fach Car Park

-Llyn y Fan Car Park is an inconspicuously signed gravel car park, use the postcode: SA19 9UN for your sat nav or find the pin on OS Maps here – Llyn y Fan Fach Car Park.
-Reaching the car park is a challenge in itself, the drive is through narrow country lanes.
+Llyn y Fan Car Park is an inconspicuously signed gravel car park.
+Use the postcode: SA19 9UN for your sat nav.
+Alternatively, find the pin on OS Maps here – Llyn y Fan Fach Car Park.
+Reaching the car park is a challenge in itself as the drive is through narrow country lanes.
 The car park offers parking for around 30 cars.

 SN 799 238

 The walk starts at Llyn Y Fan Fach car park in Llanddeusant.
-The road leading to the car park is narrow and the road surface extremely uneven so please take care when driving to the start of the walk.
-As soon as you step out of your vehicle you are welcomed by a tranquil haven, surrounded by shapely hills with the river Afon Sawdda flowing by.
+Be aware the road leading to the car park is narrow and the road surface extremely uneven so please take care when driving to the start of the walk.
+Once you step out of your vehicle you are immediately welcomed by a tranquil haven, surrounded by shapely hills with the river Afon Sawdda flowing by.

 Please keep your dogs on a lead throughout this walk as there are sheep in this area, some may be out of sight behind banks of the river or in low level areas.
-The high escarpments may also pose a hazard to off lead dogs and there are areas of loose rock at the edges.
-Stick to the path and ensure your dog is kept close to stop the risk of falling over the edge.
+The high escarpments may also pose a hazard to off-lead dogs and there are areas of loose rock at the edges.
+Stick to the path and keep your dog close to stop the risk of it falling over the edge.

 The start of the walk takes you south alongside a picturesque river drawing you towards the first lake Llyn y Fan Fach, which is the source of Afon Sawdda.
-The sharp peak of Picws du can be seen in the distance and looks more and more impressive as you draw close.
+The sharp peak of Picws du can be seen in the distance and looks increasingly impressive as you draw close.
 You will pass by a small fishery and some beautiful waterfalls on route.

 SN 803 220

-The building at the top of the path is a rescue hut and offers emergency shelter to walkers in extreme weather conditions.
-However this stone building will be the last thing that captures your attention as the beautiful lake Llyn y Fan Fach comes into view.
+The building at the top of the path is a rescue hut, which offers emergency shelter to walkers in extreme weather conditions.
+However, this stone building will be the last thing that captures your attention as the beautiful lake Llyn y Fan Fach comes into view.

 SN 796 219

-The footpath along the ridge is well defined, as it sweeps around the edges of the contoured peaks, this is the ideal spot to take in the jaw dropping views.
+The well-defined footpath along the ridge sweeps around the edges of the contoured peaks, making this the ideal spot to take in the jaw-dropping views.
 In the distance to the north the Cambrian Mountains can be seen on a clear day, behind a patchwork of fields and small farm dwellings.

-The view to the south is vast open moorland of shake holes and rock, many of which lead into small cave systems.
+To the south, you’ll see vast moorland of shake holes and rocky terrain.
+Many of these features lead into small, hidden cave systems.

 The area is so enchanting, even on a misty day it adds to the atmosphere and feel of place.

-There are areas of loose scree along the ridge, take care not to get to close to the edge, especially on a misty or windy day when the height can be deceiving and there could be a risk of becoming blown over.
+Loose scree lines parts of the ridge, so take care not to walk too close to the edge.
+On a misty or windy day height can be deceiving and there may be a risk of being blown over.

 SN 811 218

-Continuing east along the ridge, the path descends into a small valley, the route continues across a narrow stream to a sharp ascent towards Fan Foel.
+Following eastward along the ridge, the path descends into a small valley.
+Continue across a narrow stream to a sharp ascent towards Fan Foel.

 SN 821 224

 Fan Foel has a Bronze Age burial mound at its summit.
-Only in recent years has it been excavated.
-Cremated bones, a broken pottery urn and flint tools where found within a cist, and are now at Cardiff University being conserved.
+Only in recent years has it been excavated, with cremated bones, a broken pottery urn and flint tools found within a cist.
+These are now at Cardiff University being conserved.

 The monument and surviving elements have now been protected beneath matting and backfilled with stone and earth.

-The next lake to come into view is Llyn y Fan Fawr, translates from Welsh as ‘lake of the big peak’.
+Next to come into view is Llyn y Fan Fawr, meaning ‘lake of the big peak’ in Welsh.
 It lies beneath Fan Brycheiniog and was created due to glacial movement during the ice age.
 It is one of the largest lakes in South Wales.

 SN 825 218